 “The faculty made me feel right at home.
 From helping me plan my course of study to connecting me with alumni in the area, the faculty here have always been eager to support me in whatever way they can.”

-“Knowing where to find evidence-based resources and how to incorporate them into my practice is something my professors have taught me to value.”
+“Knowing where to find evidence-based resources and how to incorporate them into my practice is something my professors taught me to value.”

-At Meredith, Ellison loved the small class sizes and open door policy of her professors, which allowed her to get to know them well.
+At Meredith, Ellison loved the small class sizes and open-door policy of her professors, which allowed her to get to know them well.
 Their commitment to their students made a real impression on her.

-“I will never forget one semester when my professor held office hours at a local coffee shop the week of spring break for students to come ask her questions,” said Ellison.
+“I will never forget one semester when my professor held office hours at a local coffee shop the week of spring break for students to come to ask her questions,” said Ellison.
 “Their dedication to their students is unlike anything I have ever seen before.”

 Ellison’s ability to connect and communicate with other people to create positive change are significant strengths that she was able to build on during her program through activities both inside and outside of the classroom.